- 15 minutes read #developer , #Generative AI

 • A platform engineering team should make the right building blocks available and the easiest to use - where “right” is agreed across the Principal Engineers and Architects - while still enabling teams to explore novel or edge-case solutions.

-• Command and Control is a dysfunctional leadership style, better to “Inspire and Empower”.
+• Command and Control is a dysfunctional leadership style, better to “Inspire, Align and Empower” (alignment and control are very different things).

 If you have any comments or feedback about this article, please use the Linkedin thread